Cameron Cross

 My role is to read the system as it is, not as it is described internally.

-Only once the interference is visible does meaningful intervention become possible.
+Only once the interference is visible does meaningful orientation become possible.

 This work operates through a defined methodology known as the Coherence Framework.